womply/sidekiq-scheduler-multihost/README.md

     $ gem install sidekiq-scheduler-multihost

 ## Usage

-This gem is intended to be a plug-and-play solution for running sidekiq-scheduler in a multi-host environment.
-It relies on Sidekiq's Redis instance for storing a heartbeat, rufus-scheduler (a depedency of sidekiq-scheduler) for the actual heartbeating, and Sidekiq for running a task called Defibrillator which will cause another host to take over if the current scheduler goes down.

 Just include the gem and it will set up the heartbeat, place a defibrillator job in the queue, and start sidekiq-scheduler.
 You will still need to load the schedule yourself, with an initializer that does something like: